theaccountancycloud/interview-task/README.md

 You may use online resources for general help with syntax, techniques etc but please don't copy code.

-To submit the completed task, please create a public fork of this repository with your changes and send us the link.
-Alternatively you may send us a zipped directory with the files contained.
+To submit the completed task please send us a zipped directory with the files contained.

 Setup instructions for Laravel can be found at https://laravel.com/docs/8.x/installation.